bu-icsg/SimFHE/README.md

 Organization of the Repo:
 1) params.py - Add/Modify all the architectural and scheme-related parameters in this file.
-2) perf_counter.py - Accounts for the operation count and data transfers from main memory.
+2) perf_counter.py and profiler.py - These two scripts together account for the operation count and data transfers from main memory.
 3) experiment.py - Run this script to execute the various benchmarks.
-It imports params.py and perf_counter.py script files.
+It imports params, perf_counter, and profiler.
 4) evaluator.py - Defines all primitive operations in the CKKS FHE scheme.
+5) poly.py - Defines all polynomial level operations such as poly add, mult, NTT, iNTT, and automorph.

 You will need Python3 or up to run various scripts in this repo.